almet/markdown-doc/articles/dependency-injection.md

 more sense to explain what is the dependency injection.

-In the `eatIcecream` method, we consider that our icecream object is already given to Alice, it's a really useful behavior: we don't worry about how to get the icecream anymore, we already have it (as a private property for exemple)
+In the `eatIcecream` method, we consider that our icecream object is already given to Alice, it's really an useful behavior: we don't worry about how to get the icecream anymore, we already have it (as a private property for exemple)

-In the precendent section, Alice was _dependent_ on from the Icecream.
+In the precendent section, Alice was _dependent_ on the Icecream.

-By inverting the control flow, Alice behavior is now more testable (using mock objects is now really simple, as setting a parameter, using setter, we'll talk about tests later).
+By inverting the control flow, Alice behavior is now more testable (using mock objects is now really simple, as setting a parameter, using setters, we'll talk about tests later).

 Our job (the Mum's one!) is to create and to pass the icecream to Alice.
-To _inject_ is the main word.
+To _inject_ is the correct word.
 Dependency injection is just that: call your setters or constructors, injecting the right objects when needed.
 So, let's go !